na-na-hi/renget/archive/how2playba.md

 >How do I get a coloured name in my ID?
 I see accounts that have this.
 It got patched out.
 You used to be able to add a hexcode in ur name for it, but the method got patched.
 The colour stayed.

+>What is Blufes/Bluefes?
+Blue Archive festival, it's the anniversary banner where the 3\* rateup is doubled (3% -> 6%).
+The base chance to roll the gacha unit is still the same (0,7%).

 # Resources
 In case you didn't see it already, [most stuff is inside the bagguides rentry.
 Use it.](https://rentry.org/bagguides)